 Russian Federation, Government: Deleted

-Promoting Cybersecurity and attention to child on line protection.
+Promoting a culture of cybersecurity and online safety and encouraging attention to child on line protection.

 Protecting the privacy of ICT and internet users

-New Para (ISOC, Civil Society): against commercial exploitation and government intrusion.
+New Para (ISOC, Civil Society): Exploring the ethical dimension of the information society in relation to cybersecurity issues.

+Adoption of appropriate codes of ethics and professional practice by those charged with cybersecurity services to national governments

 ISOC, Civil Society: Deleted

-Russian Federation: trusted and
+Russian Federation: Adoption of appropriate codes of ethics and professional practice by those charged with trusted and cyber security services to national governments

 Canada, Government: Deleted

+Encouraging international, regional and national cybersecuirty strategies to protect both users and national security.

 ISOC, Civil Society: Deleted

-Russian Federation, Government : related to confidence and security in the use of ICT
+Russian Federation, Government : Encouraging international, regional and national cybersecuirty strategies related to confidence and security in the use of ICT to protect both users and national security.

-Canada, Government: Encouraging international, regional and national cybersecuirty strategies to protect both users and national security.
+Canada, Government: Encouraging regional and national cybersecuirty strategies to protect users.

-,
+Highlighting the importance and role of National Centers for Warning and Management of IT Incidents Exchange and Personal Data protection in Cloud computing,

 ISOC, Civil Society: Highlighting the importance and role of National Centers for Warning and Management of IT Incidents Exchange and Personal Data protection in Cloud computing,

-Broandband:

-Providing assistance for those countries that would like to embrace light regulatory regimes for their domestic telecoms/ ICT markets in the future.
+Providing assistance for those countries that would like to adopt legal frameworks to promote their domestic telecoms/ ICT markets in the future.

-ISOC, Civil Society: Providing assistance for those countries that would like to adopt legal frameworks to promote their domestic telecoms/ ICT markets in the future.
+ISOC, Civil Society: Providing assistance for those countries that would like to adopt frameworks to promote their domestic telecoms/ ICT markets in the future.

+Freedom of Expression and Association are important to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.

 ISOC, Civil Society: Deleted